-RESPONSES TO LEGISLATION AND ADMINISTRATIVE RULES
+LEGISLATION AND ADMINISTRATIVE RULES

-The HTSB completed revision of its Administrative Rules in October 2014 and has submitted the final version for final approval by the governor.
-Changes will include more user friendly language; additional routes to licensure and adding fields; and criteria for state approval of professional preparation programs.
+The HTSB completed revision of its Administrative Rules in October 2014, submitted the final version for final approval by the governor and received approval for changes effective October 30, 2014.
+Changes included more user friendly language; additional routes to licensure and adding fields; and criteria for state approval of professional preparation programs.